publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch23/dA/schI/m__us_usc_t42_s2021d.md

 >     “This Title may be cited as the ‘Omnibus Low-Level Radioactive Waste Interstate Compact Consent Act’.

- __“Subtitle A—General Provisions__
+> “Subtitle A— __General Provisions__

-    “SEC.
-211. CONGRESSIONAL FINDING.
+> “SEC.
+211. __CONGRESSIONAL FINDING.__

-    “The Congress hereby finds that each of the compacts set forth in subtitle B is in furtherance of the Low-Level Radioactive Waste Policy Act \[[42 U.S.C.
+>     “The Congress hereby finds that each of the compacts set forth in subtitle B is in furtherance of the Low-Level Radioactive Waste Policy Act \[[42 U.S.C.
 2021b–202][/us/usc/t42/s2021b–202]1j\].

-    “SEC.
-212. CONDITIONS OF CONSENT TO COMPACTS.
+> “SEC.
+212. __CONDITIONS OF CONSENT TO COMPACTS.__

-    “The consent of the Congress to each of the compacts set forth in subtitle B—
+> “The consent of the Congress to each of the compacts set forth in subtitle B—

-    “(1) shall become effective on the date of the enactment of this Act \[Jan.
+>     “(1) shall become effective on the date of the enactment of this Act \[Jan.
 15, 1986\];

-    “(2) is granted subject to the provisions of the Low-Level Radioactive Waste Policy Act, as amended \[[42 U.S.C.
+>     “(2) is granted subject to the provisions of the Low-Level Radioactive Waste Policy Act, as amended \[[42 U.S.C.
 2021b–202][/us/usc/t42/s2021b–202]1j\]; and

-    “(3) is granted only for so long as the regional commission, committee, or board established in the compact complies with all of the provisions of such Act.
+>     “(3) is granted only for so long as the regional commission, committee, or board established in the compact complies with all of the provisions of such Act.

-    “SEC.
-213. CONGRESSIONAL REVIEW.
+> “SEC.
+213. __CONGRESSIONAL REVIEW.__

-    “The Congress may alter, amend, or repeal this Act with respect to any compact set forth in subtitle B after the expiration of the 10-year period following the date of the enactment of this Act \[Jan.
+>     “The Congress may alter, amend, or repeal this Act with respect to any compact set forth in subtitle B after the expiration of the 10-year period following the date of the enactment of this Act \[Jan.
 15, 1986\], and at such intervals thereafter as may be provided in such compact.

- __“Subtitle B—Congressional Consent to Compacts__
+> “Subtitle B— __Congressional Consent to Compacts__

-    “SEC.
-221. NORTHWEST INTERSTATE COMPACT ON LOW-LEVEL RADIOACTIVE WASTE MANAGEMENT.
+> “SEC.
+221. __NORTHWEST INTERSTATE COMPACT ON LOW-LEVEL RADIOACTIVE WASTE MANAGEMENT.__

-“The consent of Congress is hereby given to the states of Alaska, Hawaii, Idaho, Montana, Oregon, Utah, Washington, and Wyoming to enter into the Northwest Interstate Compact on Low-level Radioactive Waste Management, and to each and every part and article thereof.
+>     “The consent of Congress is hereby given to the states of Alaska, Hawaii, Idaho, Montana, Oregon, Utah, Washington, and Wyoming to enter into the Northwest Interstate Compact on Low-level Radioactive Waste Management, and to each and every part and article thereof.
 Such compact reads substantially as follows: \[Text of compact appears at [99 Stat.
 1860][/us/stat/99/1860].\]

 > “SEC.
 222. __CENTRAL INTERSTATE LOW-LEVEL RADIOACTIVE WASTE COMPACT.__